learnk8s/learnk8s.io/src/requests-limits/content.md

 If you wish to assign a third of a CPU, you should assign 333Mi (millicores) to your container.

-**Memory is a bit more straightforward and it is measured in bytes.**
+** memory is a bit more straightforward, and it is measured in bytes.**

 Kubernetes accepts both SI notation (K,M,G,T,P,E) and Binary notation (Ki,Mi,Gi,Ti,Pi,Ei) for memory definition.

-To limit memory at 256MB you can assign 268.4M (SI notation) or 256Mi (Binary notation).
+To limit memory at 256MB, you can assign 268.4M (SI notation) or 256Mi (Binary notation).

 > If you are confused on which notation to use, stick to the Binary notation as it is the one used widely to measure hardware.

-Now that you have created the Pod with resource requests let's explore the memory and CPU used by the processes.
+Now that you have created the Pod with resource requests, let's explore the memory and CPU used by the processes.

 ## Exploring memory and CPU requests

 Defining memory and requests for CPU and memory doesn't mean that the container has to use the allocated resource.

-In the previous example you launched a idle busybox container.
+In the previous example, you launched an idle busybox container.

 It's currently using close to zero memory and CPU.